 How to get to Barcelona

 Although three different airports are used by visitors to Barcelona each year, Barcelona has its own airport and it is also the second largest in Spain.
 Barcelona–El Prat Airport, simply known as Barcelona Airport, is an international airport located approximately 12 km southwest of the centre of Barcelona.
-An airport transfer to Barcelona City Centre is a relatively quick and simple way to enter the beautiful city.
+Barcelona Airport Shuttle Transfers are a relatively quick and direct way to enter the beautiful city.